West Town, Chicago: Transportation

 The Kennedy Expressway, part of Interstate 90, passes through West Town.
 The area is also served by four stops on the CTA Blue Line, providing direct access to O'Hare International Airport and the Chicago Loop.
 From southeast to northwest, the stations are at Grand Avenue, Chicago Avenue, Division Street, and Damen Avenue.

 Education

 West Town residents are assigned to schools in the Chicago Public Schools.

+Currently East Humboldt Park has no public school buildings.

 Comprehensive high schools located in the West Town community area include: